reTHINK-project/dev-service-framework/docs/manuals/development-of-protostubs-and-msg-nodes.md

 If answer to question 1 is negative, the potential complexity to be placed in the stub itself shall be evaluated?
 Shall the stub do everything that is necessary to translate the protocol to the backend domains specifics?
 Or shall the stub just forward messages and let the MN perform the major tasks of the protocol translations?
 These are some hints that the developer should take into account:

 3. Does the stub have dependencies to additional libraries?
 This might blow up the size of the stub and may complicate its deployment.
 Perhaps there is a chance to avoid some external dependencies?
-4. Do any parts of the stub and it's dependencies underly special restricting licenses or do they contain code that holds intellectual properties that shall be protected?
+4. Do any parts of the stub and it's dependencies underlie special restricting licenses or do they contain code that holds intellectual properties that shall be protected?
 Since the code is downloaded to an unknown, "strange" environment this might be an issue.
-5. How much resources (network, processing, memory etc.) does the stub require?
+5. How many resources (network, processing, memory etc.) does the stub require?
 Are these requirements compatible with all addressed runtime platforms?

 These questions shall be kept in mind, when the design decisions for a stub/MN couple are made.
 If one of the above questions can be answered with yes, then it might perhaps be an option to implement a basic stub that uses a simple connection mechanism like a WebSocket or similar to forward the reTHINK messages directly to the MN.
 In this case the MN itself would be responsible for the required protocol translations on the server side for its domain.

 An example for such a situation is the Matrix.org based MN and its stub [TODO: add reference] - which have been realized in the scope of this project.
 The decision was made to let the stub just forward reTHINK messages and therefore keep it simple and small.
 The implementation of the Matrix.org client logic was done on the MN side.
-If the stub would have implemented a full Matrix.org client, there would have been a set of dependent SDK-libraries with their own set of dependencies each.
+If the stub had implemented a full Matrix.org client, there would have been a set of dependent SDK-libraries with their own set of dependencies each.
 Furthermore a Matrix.org client produces additional overhead traffic that should be restricted to the MN internal system and therefore be kept away from the runtime device.

 ![Message Node Standalone Topology](msg-node-with-gw.png)